Favourites

 (1986, Rhodes)

-The intricate story of how the Manhattan Project came about, as well how science was harnessed by good–natured men to create devices to incinerate entire cities.
+An intricate story about the Manhattan Project, as well how science was harnessed by good–natured men to create devices to incinerate entire cities.
 Alongside The Bomb, Rhodes broadens his narrative into the industrialisation of war in the 20th Century; eg. area–bombing or the engineering behind Oak Ridge.
 He also spends a lot of time discussing the output of all this technology: the efficient production of megacorpses.
 Rereading the book in 2024, my only criticism is that there is far too much filler in the early sections which should have been edited out.
-A few years later Rhodes wrote a follow–up about the Hydrogen Bomb in Dark Sun
+A few years later Rhodes wrote a follow–up about the Hydrogen Bomb in Dark Sun (1996).
+Sadly it lacks the focus and indignation of his earlier book and far too much time is spent on Soviet espionage and not enough on Teller and Ulam.
+The third book in the series — Arsenals of Folly (2007) — is an improvement, especially in the descriptions of the diplomatic manoeuvring which led to START I

 A Man on the Moon